GenericMappingTools/gmt/doc/rst/source/theme-settings.rst

 default for classic mode and modern theme is the default for modern mode.
 You can also create and use your own themes by compiling files of desired settings and placing them in your GMT user themes directory (usually ~/.gmt/themes) and name them *theme*.conf.
-The GMT_THEME parameter (see :doc:`gmt.conf`) is used to set the current theme.
+The :term:`GMT_THEME` parameter  is used to set the current theme.
 The table below lists the default settings for the classic, modern, and minimal themes.

 Default settings for build-in themes
 ------------------------------------